-In 1943 Robert Bourgeois founded the Bourgeois Funeral Home, converting the aging apartment building and horse stable into a funeral home.
-Following his retirement in 1955, the business and property was sold to Mr. George G. Dufault.
+In 1943, Robert Bourgeois founded the Bourgeois Funeral Home, converting the aging apartment building and horse stable into a funeral home.
+Following his retirement in 1955, the business and property were sold to George G. Dufault.
 The Dufault Funeral Home served primarily the French Catholic population of Gardner for approximately 30 years.

-In 1982 Mr. Dufault sold the business and property to Normand L. Boucher and it became the Dufault-Boucher Funeral Home, Inc. The funeral home now serves families of various ethnic and religious customs.
+In 1982, George Dufault sold the business and property to Normand L. Boucher, and it became the Dufault-Boucher Funeral Home, Inc. After the sale, Normand began to operate to the funeral home to serve families of various ethnic and religious customs.

-In 2000 the funeral home became Boucher Funeral Home, Inc. and it continues to serve its families with the care and professionalism that each family deserves.
-Our motto remains "Treating Every Family as Our Own.”
+In 2000, the funeral home became Boucher Funeral Home, Inc. In 2012, Normand sold the business and property to his son Andrew N. Boucher.
+Andrew prides himself in following in his father’s footsteps to continue to serve its families with the care and professionalism that each family deserves.
+Our motto remains the same, “Treating Every Family as Our Own.”

-Licensed funeral directors are Normand L. Boucher and his son, Andrew N. Boucher—who has been active in the business since 1991.
-In addition to Normand and Andrew the staff also includes Normand’s wife, Priscilla T. Boucher and several other family members.
-It truly is a family business.
+Licensed funeral directors are Normand L. Boucher, his son, Andrew N. Boucher—who has been active in the business since 1991, and Normand’s grandson and Andrew’s nephew Jacob B. Cormier—who has been active in the business since 2018.
+In addition to Normand, Andrew, and Jacob, the staff also includes Normand’s wife, Priscilla T. Boucher, and several other family members.
+It indeed is a family business.

-The firm is a member of the Massachusetts Funeral Directors Association, the National Funeral Directors Association, and in 2000 was the recipient of the Greater Gardner Chamber of Commerce Business of the Year Award.
+The firm is a member of the National Funeral Directors Association, the Massachusetts Funeral Directors Association, and the Greater Gardner Chamber of Commerce.
+In 2000, Boucher Funeral Home, Inc. received the Greater Gardner Chamber of Commerce Business of the Year Award.